Rokuem/io-ts-api-client/README.md

           },
           // If defined, the response will be mocked and not validated.
           // You can use the client as usual, the only difference is that axios will not be called. mock(url, payload) { // This needs to return a promise.
-You can use the url or the payload to customize the mocked response. return Promise.resolve({
+You can use the url or the payload to customize the mocked response.
+If the promise returns 'false', the mock will be ignored. return Promise.resolve({
               status: HttpStatus.OK as const, // This needs to be `as const` so the mock can get the correct type.
               // You can use createSample to get better errors and infer the types better instead of using `as const`.